Immigration to Mexico

 Immigration to Mexico has been important in shaping the country's demographics.
 Since the early 16th century, with the arrival of the Spanish, Mexico has received immigrants from Europe, Africa, the Americas (particularly the United States and Central America), and Asia.
 Today, millions of their Indigenous mixed descendants still live in Mexico and can be found working in different professions and industries.

-In the 20th century, Mexico also became a country of refuge, in particular by accepting individuals fleeing World War II in Europe, the Spanish Civil War, the Guatemalan Civil War and most recent repression in Nicaragua under Daniel Ortega regime.
+In the 20th century, Mexico also became a country of refuge, in particular by accepting individuals fleeing World War II in Europe, the Spanish Civil War, the Guatemalan Civil War and most recent repression in Nicaragua under the Daniel Ortega regime.

-The Constitution also states: "Every man has the right to enter the Republic, leave it, travel through its territory and change residence, without the need for a security letter, passport, safe-conduct or other similar requirements.
+The Mexican Constitution states: "Every man has the right to enter the Republic, leave it, travel through its territory and change residence, without the need for a security letter, passport, safe-conduct or other similar requirements.
 The exercise of this right will be subordinate to the powers of the judicial authority, in cases of criminal or civil liability, and those of the administrative authority, as regards the limitations imposed by the laws on emigration, immigration, and general health of the Republic, or on pernicious foreigners residing in the country."
 Both Articles 33 and 9 of the Constitution limit foreigners' meddling in the country's political affairs.

-Article 33 empowers the executive to make someone leave the national territory immediately and without the need for a prior trial of any foreigner whose permanence it deems inconvenient.
+Article 33 empowers the executive to make someone leave the national territory immediately without the need for a prior trial of any foreigner whose presence it deems inconvenient.
 However, it grants foreigners the same guarantees as nationals and so they are protected by the provisions of Article 4; the equality of men and women.
 Also, Article 1 prohibits any discrimination based on ethnic or national origin, gender, age, disabilities, social status, health conditions, religion, opinions, preferences, civil status, or any other status that violates human dignity and aims to nullify or impair the rights and freedoms of people.